QCaudron/iterated-inference-pipeline/README.md

 plom-sfi
 ========

-Simulation Forecasting and Inference methods for http://www.plom.io/

-- pmbuilder command line tools.
-The code lives in script/
-- Python code to generate model in plain C. The code lives in model_builder/
+**plug-and-play** inference methods in plain C for for http://www.plom.io/.

-- C code to perform simulation, forecasting and inference.
-This code lives in model_builder/C/ The C code contain generic part and model specific part that are rendered using model_builder
+The C code contain generic part and model specific part.
+Specific part are templated using the plom python package.

 ##Dependencies